-5.2 The links between the G-trust and Polity, the degree of democracy
+4.5 The links between the G-trust and Polity, the degree of democracy

 We then turn to the links between G-trust and Polity.
-Here the correlation is only 0.13 in Table 5, and Figure 7 shows a picture corresponding to Figures 1 and 2.
+Here the correlation is only 0.13 in Table 4, and Figure 7 shows a picture corresponding to Figures 1 and 2.
 It looks much less convincing.
 Also, it is strange that the line through Other countries has a negative slope, while the line through all points (not included) has almost the same slope, but positive.
 Neither slope is significant.
-Also, the Polity/G-trust coefficients in all four regression tables have wrong signs and some are significant.
+Also, the Polity/G-trust coefficients are weak in the statistical analysis.